-Many babes struggle with sleep during their early months, so a co-sleeper is a great solution for soothing bubba back to sleep without you having to leave the bed.
+Many babes struggle with sleep during their early months, so a co-sleeper bassinet is a great solution for soothing baby back to sleep without you having to leave the bed.

-Drop-down sides offer parents quick and easy access to bae for settling and feeding throughout the night.
-And positioned at the side of the bed, co-sleeper bassinets offer babies their own safe sleep space, one where nighttime cuddles are never too far away.
+Drop-down sides offer parents quick and easy access to baby for settling and feeding throughout the night.
+And positioned at the side of the bed, these bassinets offer babies their own safe sleep space, one where nighttime cuddles are never too far away.

 What is a co-sleeper?

-A co-sleeper bassinet is a separate sleeping area for babies that can be placed right next to the parent’s bed.
+A co-sleeper baby bassinet is a separate sleeping area for babies that can be placed right next to the parent bed.
 Co-sleeping, on the other hand, is when parents sleep in the same bed with their baby.

 This article is about co-sleepers, not co-sleeping, which according to Raising Children is not recommended as a safe sleep practice.

-Adjustable height and tilt – A co-sleeper that can be adjusted will enable you to set it to the correct height for your particular bed.
+Adjustable height and tilt – An adjustable unit will enable you to set it to the correct height for your particular bed.
 Tilt adjustments can be useful for helping to relieve bub’s reflux in those early months.